-In Software development Units 3 and 4, students focus on the application of a problem-solving methodology and underlying skills to create purpose-designed solutions using a programming language.
-In Unit 3 students develop a detailed understanding of the analysis, design and development stages of the problem-solving methodology and use a programming language to create working software modules.
-In Area of Study 1 students respond to given software designs and develop a set of working modules through the use of a programming language.
-Students examine a range of software design representations and interpret these when applying specific functions of a programming language to create working modules.
-In Area of Study 2 students analyse a need or opportunity, plan and design a solution and develop computational, design and systems thinking skills.
-This forms the first part of a project that is completed in Unit
+In this unit students apply the problem-solving methodology to develop working software modules using a programming language.
+Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.

+In Area of Study 1 students respond to teacher-provided solution requirements and designs and develop a set of working modules through the use of a programming language.
+Students examine a simple software requirements specification and a range of software design tools in order to apply specific processing features of a programming language to create working modules.
+In Area of Study 2 students analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements specification and design a software solution.
+Area of Study 2 forms the first part of the School-assessed Task (SAT) that is completed in Unit 4, Area of Study 1.